JonathanYogev/NutritionTracker/README.md

 The high-level steps are:
 1.  **Prerequisites**: Ensure you have an AWS account, a Telegram bot, and a Google Cloud project with the necessary APIs enabled.
 2.  **Store Secrets**: All API keys and tokens are securely stored in AWS Systems Manager (SSM) Parameter Store.
-3.  **Create AWS Resources**: Set up an SQS queue, a DynamoDB table for idempotency, and an IAM role with appropriate permissions.
+3.  **Create AWS Resources**: Set up an SQS queue with a corresponding Dead-Letter Queue (DLQ), a DynamoDB table for idempotency, and an IAM role with appropriate permissions.
 4.  **Create a Lambda Layer**: A single Lambda Layer is created to manage all Python dependencies for the functions.
 5.  **Deploy Functions**: Deploy the three Lambda functions (`client`, `processor`, `reporter`) and configure their triggers and environment variables.
 6.  **Configure API Gateway**: Set up an HTTP API endpoint to receive the Telegram webhook.